Table of Contents

 New Years Resolution excitement wears off quickly.
 It’s easy to forget about your resolutions once the champagne is gone and the confetti is cleaned up.
 Now that you’ve committed to some new types of resolutions, here are some easy ways to help keep them front of mind during the coming weeks and months.

 - Set a timer to go off throughout the day on your phone that’s labeled with a positive affirmation about your resolution.
-Ex.
-I am committing myself to my health, happiness, self-acceptance, and love.
+For example, I am committing myself to my health, happiness, self-acceptance, and love.

 - Create a pretty graphic that contains your resolution.
 Use it as a screen saver on your phone or save it as a desktop on your computer.
 You could also get it printed and framed for your office wall or desk.
 Canva is a simple to use amazing app for this (and you can even order a color print of your creation.)